-I have a Tcl script that touches my HDL source files (e.g., appends a comment in the file VHDL source files with the current date, time, version and build number).
+I have a Tcl script that interacts with my HDL source files (for example, it appends a comment in the file VHDL source files with the current date, time, version and build number).

 I run this script automatically prior to running the Vivado Synthesis tool, using the pre Tcl option in the Synthesis settings.

 The script runs correctly and synthesis completes.
 However, the synthesis status in the Vivado GUI is shown as "Out of Date" even though synthesis completed successfully.